CosmicIndustries/block/README.md

 ---

-## Optional: Blocking Everything Except Certain Domains
+## Optional: Blocking Everything Except Certain Domains (allowList)

 If you want to block **everything** and allow only specific domains (like those in the original allow lists), this would require setting up a **whitelist policy** in your firewall or filtering system.
 Here's a general approach: